Who can use this capability

-- Target fields will only submit data to the sheet if they are displayed when the form is submitted.
+- Target fields only submit data to the sheet if they are displayed when the form is submitted.

 - Editing the Column Type or Values of fields used in your conditional logic may affect existing rules.

-Tips for using conditional logic
+Tips to use conditional logic

-- Choosing an appropriate operator from the blue dropdown for your rule’s condition can help you to shorten your rule and reduce the need for multiple rules.
+- Choosing an appropriate operator from the blue dropdown for your rule’s condition can help you shorten your rule and reduce the need for multiple rules.

-- Example 1: If multiple responses in a dropdown source field can result in the same target field(s) being displayed on the form, there’s no need to create a separate rule for each source field response.
-Instead use a single rule with the is any of operator in the condition.
+Example 1: If multiple responses in a dropdown source field can result in the same target field(s) being displayed on the form, there’s no need to create a separate rule for each source field response.
+Instead, use a single rule with the is any of operator in the condition.

-- Example 2: If you want to display a target field in more cases than not, listing all of those cases can be inefficient.
-Instead, accomplish the same result with a shorter condition that using inverse operators such as is not.
+Example 2: If you want to display a target field in more cases than not, listing all of those cases can be inefficient.
+Instead, accomplish the same result with a shorter condition than using inverse operators such as is not.
 For instance, if you want to display Field 2 in all cases except when [Value A] is selected in [Field 1], you can use the following rule:

 - You can standardize the submissions on your form by using dropdown lists to mimic numeric conditions.
 For example, instead of entering a budget value into a text field, make a budget dropdown field with value options such as “Over $10,000.”
 Then, add conditional logic rules to display specific fields when someone chooses one or more value options.